Figures, Dobson advance in Alabama's runoffs for new House district

 Figures thanked his supporters at a speech on Tuesday night and said that he would employ "old school" campaigning techniques like knocking on doors between now and November in order to gain support.

-In the Republican primary, Montgomery attorney Caroleene Dobson emerged as the winner in the race against former Alabama state senator Dick Brewbaker, also according to a call by The Associated Press.
+In the Republican primary, Montgomery attorney Caroleene Dobson emerged as the winner in the race against former Alabama state Sen. Dick Brewbaker, also according to a call by The Associated Press.

 Dobson reached out to rural voters in the district saying she understood their concerns growing up on a cattle farm that her family has lived on for five generations.